Steven-ScheffelaarKlots/CloudLock-for-Fitbit/README.md

+### The app is split into two pieces.
+Frontend served by npm, api/backend served by flask.

+## Frontend

 ### Install Dependencies

 We have two kinds of dependencies in this project: tools and angular framework code.
 The tools help